Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Empirical Inequity in the Distribution of Actions under Whittle Index Policies

 \section{Empirical Inequity in the Distribution of Actions under Whittle Index Policies}

-Here, we present numerical results confirming \citet{prins2020incorporating}'s findings that \textsc{Threshold Whittle} tends to allocate pulls according to a bimodal distribution: a small subset of arms are pulled frequently, while others are largely ignored.
+Here, we present numerical results confirming \citet{prins2020incorporating}'s findings that \textsc{Threshold Whittle (TW)} tends to allocate pulls according to a bimodal distribution: a small subset of arms are pulled frequently, while others are largely ignored.

-\textbf{Experimental Setup:} For each iteration, we generate \(N=2\) forward threshold-optimal arms and run \textsc{Threshold Whittle} for a \(T=365\) horizon simulation, where the budget constraint \(k=1\).
+\textbf{Experimental Setup:} For each iteration, we generate \(N=2\) forward threshold-optimal arms and run \textsc{TW} for a \(T=365\) horizon simulation, where the budget constraint \(k=1\).
 We run \(1,000\) such iterations.

-\textbf{Results:} In 515 out of 1,000 (51.5\%) simulations, the arms' Whittle indices never overlap, meaning that for \emph{any} combination of initial states, state transitions, and pulls, \textsc{Threshold Whittle} would pull one arm for all timesteps \(t\in T\) and completely ignore the second arm.
+\textbf{Results:} In 515 out of 1,000 (51.5\%) simulations, the arms' Whittle indices never overlap, meaning that for \emph{any} combination of initial states, state transitions, and pulls, \textsc{TW} would pull one arm for all timesteps \(t\in T\) and completely ignore the second arm.
 We visualize one such case in Figure~\ref{fig:subsidy_vis}.
-Recall that \textsc{Threshold Whittle} precomputes the infimum subsidy \(m\) per arm and belief combination.
+Recall that \textsc{TW} precomputes the infimum subsidy \(m\) per arm and belief combination.
 Since belief is a function of last known state \(s\in \{0,1\}\) and time-since-seen \(u\in [T]\) (using the notation of~\citet{mate2020collapsing}), we plot the infimum subsidy of each arm-state combination with time-since-seen, \(u\), on the \(x\)-axis.
-There exists a horizontal line that divides the two arms, so arm \(i=1\) will be pulled for every timestep \(t\in T\) and arm \(i=2\) will never be pulled.
+There exists a horizontal line that divides the two arms, so arm \(i=1\) will be pulled for every timestep and arm \(i=2\) will never be pulled.

 In order to modify the Whittle index to guarantee time-indexed fairness constraint satisfaction, one would need to ensure that no such horizontal line exists.
 Additionally, if we consider a specific form of time-indexed fairness known as an \emph{integer periodicity} constraint, which allows a decision-maker to guarantee that arm \(i\) is pulled at least once within each period of \(\nu\) days, the lines associated with the arms in Figure~\ref{fig:subsidy_vis} must cross before \(\nu\) timesteps elapse to guarantee fairness constraint satisfaction.